Igobythenameofyunhanjin/cambrio-study/indexes/sigmanest.md

 ## Role of an Application Engineer in SigmaNEST Technical Team
 - Application Engineer is a bridge between the sigmaNEST software and customers who use sigmaNEST for manufacturing.

+## Core Responsibilities
+- Install sigmaNEST and configure on sigmaNEST user's machine.